Roasted beets are easy to make and are a deliciously beautiful addition to any meal.

 - Wash beets under cold water and cut off the top and bottom.
 Cut beets in half and toss with olive oil, salt & pepper.

-- Lay out a large piece of tinfoil, top with a piece of parchment paper.
+- Lay out a large piece of aluminum foil, top it with a piece of parchment paper.
 Wrap and seal beets.
 (Or place beets in a greased baking dish and cover).

-- Roast the foil package for 1 hour or until beets are tender when poked with a fork.
+- Roast the foil package for 60 to 75 minutes or until beets are tender when poked with a fork.

 - Using rubber gloves or paper towels, rub the beets and the skins will just slide right off.